Gdschaf/PokedexAndroidApp/README.md

 I moved the fetchData outside of the init in both view models for testing.
 To prevent that from getting called a million times I added a loading status enum to both view models so it knows when it's loading, has an error, or has/hasn't been initialized.
 All of which is tested in the view model unit tests. <br>
 I also changed which thread the mapping of network to presentation data was being done on so the progress circle no longer freezes at the end of loading.
 I then switch back to the main thread to set the state variables.

 **ktlint** I also did many general passes to improve and clean up code.
-I also added ktlint to make sure everything was formatted correctly. <br>
+I also added ktlint to make sure everything was formatted correctly. <br><br>
 There's a bunch more little things I did to improve readability, scalability, and reliability and I'm sure I could keep improving it further, but I'm really happy with the feedback provided and the updates made.